Menzies Campbell

-Campbell held the British record for the 100 metre sprint from 1967 to 1974, having run the distance in 10.2 seconds.
-He captained the Great Britain athletics team in 1965–66.
-He is currently the Chancellor of the University of St Andrews.
-He was nominated for a life peerage in the 2015 Dissolution Honours.
+Before entering politics, Campbell was a distinguished sprinter, captaining the Great Britain athletics team in the mid-1960s and holding the British 100 metre record from 1967 to 1974.
+He studied law at the University of Glasgow and Stanford University, and was called to the Scottish Bar, later becoming Queen's Counsel.

+Campbell was appointed Chancellor of the University of St Andrews in 2006 and made a life peer in 2015, serving in both roles until his death in 2025.

 Education and early career

-Born in Glasgow, Campbell was educated at Hillhead High School and the University of Glasgow, graduating with a Scottish Master of Arts (MA) in 1962 and a Bachelor of Laws (LLB) in 1965.
+Born in Glasgow on 22 May 1941, Campbell was educated at Hillhead High School and the University of Glasgow, from where he graduated with a Scottish Master of Arts (MA) in 1962 and a Bachelor of Laws (LLB) in 1965.
 He was elected President of the Glasgow University Liberal Club in 1962, and of the Glasgow University Union for 1964–65.

-Campbell married Elspeth, Lady Grant-Suttie, daughter of Major General Roy Urquhart and former wife of Sir Philip Grant-Suttie, 8th Baronet, in June 1970.
-The couple have no children, but Lady Campbell has a son from her first marriage.
+He later undertook postgraduate study in international law at Stanford University in the U.S. state of California before being called to the Scottish Bar in 1968.
+He was appointed Queen's Counsel in 1984, and became King's Counsel following the accession of King Charles III.

 Athletics career

 He was a sprinter at university and he broke Olympic gold medalist Wyndham Halswelle's 53-year-old Scottish 300 yards record in 1961.
 Campbell competed for the Great Britain team in the 200 metres and 4×100 metres relay at the 1964 Olympic Games in Tokyo, and captained the Scotland team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
 He also captained the Great Britain athletics team in 1965 and 1966, and held the British 100 metres record from 1967 to 1974.
 At one time he was known as "the fastest white man on the planet", running the 100m in 10.2 seconds twice during 1967.
 In his first 10.2-second race he beat O. J. Simpson, who was then an aspiring athlete.

+Campbell was twice the British 220 yards champion after winning the British AAA Championships title at the 1964 AAA Championships and 1967 AAA Championships.